YuriGen2423/Walltaker-Client/README.md

 # Todo(s)

 - [x] Fix APIKey not being used
-- [ ] Separate walltaker api function in a separate file
+- [x] Separate walltaker api functions in a separate file
 - [ ] Make the window minimizable

 Low priority Todo(s)